These 5-minute fixes will help improve your finances

 A cheaper way of managing the cost of Christmas is to save for it in advance based on how much this year’s Christmas cost.

-5 Start saving for retirement, today, in 5 minutes
+5 Start saving for retirement, today

 We all know we should be saving more for retirement.